 MEDICINES TO BRING: Obviously if you are already on some medication bring a supply.
 A small first aid kit makes sense.
 We would always advise anti-diarrheal medicine be carried on any trip to anywhere.
 Many tropical countries can have a water problem (but see separate note above on WATER).
 This is usually not a problem in Costa Rica.
 We also advise bringing a good Deet based mosquito repellant.
 We can't advise you on your medical practices - if you are concerned see your doctor before leaving.
 The best we can do is tell you what our experience is traveling here for over 20 years.
+We take nothing.

 We are of course biased, but when it comes to leaving and your last night in Costa Rica.
 You'd do well to book with someone near the airport, with a nice garden, excellent butterflies and run by Innkeepers who are happy to give you a carryout breakfast at 4:45 am for your 7:15am flight.

 Thanks to the various global initiatives and idiots who put wicks in their shoes you are requested to be at the airport 2 1/2 hours ahead of your flight.
 This is called progress - the average time to get to the gate is about 40 minutes - go figure.